Although Wikipedia says flip-flops are a type of sandal, most of them barely qualify as sandals. I guess it all depends on how much you pay for them.

 The men shared community showers in boot camp.
 The shower shoes were supposed to prevent foot problems, like Athlete’s foot fungus, from passing from one man to another.

 I buy cheap slippers like the pair I’m wearing right now whenever I can.
 And that’s usually when I’m in the United States.
 I can’t seem to find slippers or flip-flops large enough for me when I’m in the Philippines.
 Well, other than the expensive sports sandals like those sold by Nike.
-I think they call them “slide sandals”.

 I plan to buy several pairs to take back with me to the Philippines (I may ship them with the stuff my wife, Josie, is going to send).
 When people send us balikbayan boxes (not often), they may think of shoes, but they won’t think of slippers of any type.